Skip to content

 status

 Show configuration and file status.
+This is the first command to run when troubleshooting.

 Terminal window